Can Acupuncture Help Sinusitis? What You Should Know

 We see this pattern frequently in clinical practice.
 Symptoms improve briefly with sprays or antibiotics, then return.
 Eventually the question shifts from “What can I take for this?” to “Why does this keep happening?”

-When sinusitis continues despite standard care, it often signals that underlying inflammatory or drainage patterns have not fully resolved.
-In these cases, acupuncture may serve as a non-invasive therapeutic tool within a structured treatment plan.
-Rather than suppressing symptoms temporarily, treatment focuses on patterns contributing to persistent congestion and pressure.
+When sinusitis continues despite standard care, it often signals that underlying inflammatory or drainage issues have not fully resolved.
+In these cases, acupuncture for sinusitis may be used as part of a structured sinusitis treatment plan.
+Rather than focusing on temporary symptom relief, treatment addresses the underlying drivers of persistent congestion and pressure.

 What Is Sinusitis?
-Causes, Symptoms, and Common Treatments
+Causes, Symptoms, and Treatment Options

 Sinusitis develops when inflammation in the sinus lining disrupts normal drainage.
 When mucus cannot move effectively, pressure builds and congestion follows.
 In some cases, symptoms resolve within a few weeks.
 In others, inflammation persists and becomes a recurring pattern.

 Chronic sinusitis is typically defined as symptoms lasting 12 weeks or longer.
 More often, patients describe a cycle of temporary improvement followed by relapse.
+“It clears up for a bit… then it’s right back again.”
 The underlying irritation never fully settles.

 Persistent sinus inflammation is rarely caused by a single factor.
-Common contributors include:
+More often, multiple contributors are involved:

 • Chronic inflammatory patterns related to allergies or immune dysregulation